Paradeluxe/ezLMM/README.md

-# ezLMM: A Python Script for Linear Mixed Model using rpy2
+# ezLMM: Python interface of Linear Mixed Model analysis in R language

+## Before installation

+Make sure you have downloaded [R interpreter](https://www.r-project.org/) in your system and add it to PATH.

 ## Install package
 ```bash